 Useful links for EFL teachers and learners

-I have been meaning to get this up on the blog for quite a while.
+I have been compiling this list of useful links over the past few years.
 I would love to hear of any other links you may have.
 Please email me or let a comment below and let me know.
 Thanks!

 There are many sites out there which will provide lesson tips, plans and ideas.
 Some require registration and will ask you to upload your own ideas and plans before you can download.
 Others will provide them free.
 Many of these sites will provide materials to practise the four language skills (Reading, Writing, Speaking and Listening) and also grammar, vocabulary, and pronunciation).